-1.13.
+1.12.
 Recommendations of a general nature are provided in Section 2.
-Recommendations on the acquisition of a database containing the information needed to evaluate and address all hazards associated with earthquakes are provided in Section 3.
-Section 4 covers the use of this database for the construction of the seismic source models specific to the site of the nuclear installation.
+Section 3 provides recommendations on the acquisition of a database containing the information needed to evaluate and address all hazards associated with earthquakes.
+Section 4 covers the use of this database for the development of seismic source models specific to the site of the nuclear installation.
 Section 5 reviews available methods for conducting vibratory ground motion analysis.
-Section 6 provides recommendations on probabilistic and deterministic methods of evaluating vibratory ground motion hazards.
+Section 6 provides recommendations on probabilistic and deterministic methods for evaluating vibratory ground motion hazards.
 Section 7 presents methods for evaluation of the potential for fault displacement.
 Section 8 provides recommendations on the development of design basis ground motion and fault displacement.

-1.14.
+1.13.
 Sections 3 to 8 focus primarily on nuclear power plants.
-Section 9 provides recommendations on the evaluation of seismic hazards for nuclear installations other than nuclear power plants using a graded approach.
-Section 10 addresses application of project management system, including quality assurance and peer review requirements.
-The Annex provides an example of typical output deriving from probabilistic seismic hazard analyses.
-A list of definitions specific to this Safety Guide is also provided.
+Section 9 provides recommendations on application of a graded approach in evaluating seismic hazards for nuclear installations other than nuclear power plants.
+Section 10 addresses the application of the management system, including project management and peer reviews.
+The Annex provides an example of a typical output deriving from probabilistic seismic hazard analyses.

-2. GENERAL RECOMMENDATIONS
+2. GENERAL ASPECTS OF SEISMIC HAZARD ASSESSMENT